rmflores663/RicardoArchiveRepo/README.md

 In this Repoitory, you will find projects and excersises  <br>I have completed over the course of my education.

 ## [FIRST Power Up 2018 Game](https://github.com/rmflores663/RicardoArchiveRepo/tree/main/RicardosGame)
 First game coded.
-Uses Processing as well as android <br> mode library since game was displayed on a tablet.
+Uses Processing along with an android <br> mode library since game was displayed on a tablet.
 ## [Gaming Two Class Warm-up 2019](https://github.com/rmflores663/RicardoArchiveRepo/tree/main/GamingII_WarmUpExercise)
 Warmup assignment for beginning of class, tasked to <br> choose a retro game and re-make it.
 Playable on <br> desktop and tablet.
 ## [Gaming Two Group Re-Creation Project 2020](https://github.com/rmflores663/RicardoArchiveRepo/tree/main/Thecentipedere-creation)